nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

 **Use Case 6: Delete a progress note from a student**

-Preconditions: The student's contact currently exists in TutorAid.
+Pre-condition: The student's contact currently exists in TutorAid.

 **MSS**

 1. Tutor requests to <u>view the details of a specific student(UC03)</u>.
 2. TutorAid displays the details of that specific student, including all the past progress notes added for that student.
 3. Tutor identifies the index of a specific note in that list, and requests to delete this progress note from this student by passing in both the indices of the student and the note.
-4. TutorAid deletes the progress note from the student corresponding to the given index and displays a message to indicate that it has done it.
+4. TutorAid deletes the progress note from the student corresponding to the given index and displays a message to indicate that it has been done.

 **Extensions**